stevencombs/retrocombs.github.io/_posts/2020/2020-10-22-fast-load-dirmaster-on-linux.md

 My instructions are for Arch based distributions (Manjaro for me) but the basics work for any Linux distro where _Wine_ is available, including Macs running 10.14 or earlier (Wine does not work with 10.15 at the time of this writing).
 I present this process in two ways; a YouTube retroCombs Fast Load video and in the companion blog post below.
 First the video:

-## YouTube Video: _retroCombs: SPEED LOAD - Install DirMaster on Linux_
+## YouTube Video: _retroCombs: FAST LOAD - Install DirMaster on Linux_

 In the video below, demonstrate how to install the DirMaster Windows application on Manjaro Linux: